xiaoyuanxun/anda/docs/architecture.md

 ## Conclusion

-The above outlines the complete composition of an Anda agent application.
-While it may appear complex, the Anda framework encapsulates this complexity, allowing developers to focus on their business logic and quickly build secure, efficient, and scalable agent applications on Anda.
+The above outlines the complete composition of an Anda AI agent.
+While it may appear complex, the Anda framework encapsulates this complexity, allowing developers to focus on their business logic and quickly build secure, efficient, and scalable agents on Anda.

 ### Future Outlook